 The dual British/Australian citizen accepted a plea deal in November that saw him convicted of a reduced charge of involuntary manslaughter over the death of his wife Isabella Hellmann, who vanished when their luxury 37-foot catamaran sunk in May 2017.

-The Columbian-born woman’s body was never found.
+The Colombian-born woman’s body has never been found.